 Documentation of English Proficiency (TOEFL or IELTS Score)

-If an applicant's native language is not English, he or she must provide an official score from the Test of English as a Foreign Language (TOEFL, http://www.ets.org/toefl/), or from the International English Testing System (IELTS, http://www.ielts.org/).
+If an applicant's native language is not English, he or she must provide an official score from the Test of English as a Foreign Language (TOEFL, http://www.ets.org/toefl/), or from the International English Language Testing System (IELTS, http://www.ielts.org/).
 Students whose native language is not English may be exempted from the English proficiency requirement if they received a bachelor's degree (typically an AB or BS degree) in residence from an accredited U.S. educational institution.
-The target TOEFL score set for UNC's LL.M. program applicants is 100 on the internet-based test format (iBT), 600 on the original paper-based test (PBT), or 250 on the computer based test (CBT).
-The target IELTS score is 7.0.
-Candidates whose scores fall below these target minimums are not disqualified and may still apply if English language proficiency is nevertheless strong.
-For such applicants, alternative indicators of proficiency, such as demonstrated ability to write English effectively as shown through writing samples and the ability to understand and communicate well as demonstrated through an in-person, telephone, or Skype interview will be important.
+The minimum TOEFL score set for UNC's LL.M. program applicants is 80 on the internet-based test format (iBT) or its equivalent on the original paper-based test (PBT) or computer based test (CBT).
+The minimum IELTS score is 6.0.

 Official TOEFL and IELTS scores are required.
 They may be transmitted by LSAC-Credential Assembly Service as part of your application; in that case the score report is sent directly to LSAC.
 If the applicant decides not to use the LSAC CAS, then the scores need to be requested to be sent directly to UNC.
 UNC's institution code for the TOEFL is 5816.